 5. Servers provide centralized authentication so that each user doesn’t have to have a user account on every machine, with potentially a different password on each one.

 Probably not.
 Our experience has been that the only way we can serve you well is by managing your entire environment.
-There are generally two kinds of companies out there – ones that do “project work” (a.k.a “break/fix” or hourly work) and those that invest in an ongoing service relationship.
-Our experience strongly indicates that our approach leads to much happier customers.
+There are generally two kinds of IT companies out there – ones that do “project work” (a.k.a “break/fix” or hourly work) and those that invest in an ongoing service relationship.
+Our experience strongly indicates that our ongoing relationship approach leads to much happier customers.

 For security and environmental reasons, we recommend that our customers give us their computers for disposal when they are done with them.
 We will make sure that the hard drive is securely erased before disposing of them in an environmentally-friendly manner.
 We do not recommend that you keep old computers around very long – get everything moved, and get them gone.
 If you’re keeping them around in case you need the data off of them, then you probably need to re-evaluate your entire data backup and disaster recovery strategy.

 Nobody can assure you your data is 100% safe in the cloud.
 However, nobody can assure you that your data is safe on the server in your office, either.

 1. Cloud companies have invested millions of dollars into infrastructure to store your data in the cloud.
 Their company’s entire reputation (and business model) depends on keeping that data secure and evolving along with the threat landscape.
 We certainly are confident that we can keep the data on your server secure, but when it comes down to it, would you rather trust your data’s security to a large company with entire teams of dedicated security people, or a small company serving the diverse needs of many small businesses?